skip to content

 PCA/CFSS Steps for Success workshop

 The Minnesota Department of Human Services (DHS) is in the process of transitioning from personal care assistance (PCA) to Community First Services and Supports (CFSS).
-During this transition time, Steps for Success training covers information from both programs.
-To learn more about CFSS, visit Community First Services and Supports.
+During this transition time,

-Steps for Success is a three-day workshop offered to PCA and CFSS agency staff to meet the PCA/CFSS agency provider training requirements when enrolling or maintaining enrollment with Minnesota Health Care Programs (MHCP).
+Steps for Success is a three-day workshop offered to PCA and CFSS agency staff to meet the PCA/CFSS provider agency training requirements when enrolling or maintaining enrollment with Minnesota Health Care Programs (MHCP).
 MHCP provides these training sessions to agency staff via webinar.

 Information for owners and managers